Lab-Grown vs Natural Diamonds in Toronto: A Jeweler's Honest 2026 Guide

 - You want the biggest visible stone for your budget

-- You're OK with the diamond being "new" vs ancient
+- You're comfortable with the diamond being "new" rather than ancient

-- You want VVS clarity at a price you'd pay for VS natural
+- You want VVS clarity at a price point closer to VS natural

-- You're buying a tennis bracelet, studs, or anniversary piece where resale isn't primary
+- You're buying a tennis bracelet, studs, or anniversary piece where resale isn't a priority

 When to choose natural